 This error occurs when a client is attempting to install an update signed by a WSUS signing certificate that the client doesn’t trust or the allow third-party updates policy isn’t enabled.

 Step 1: Check if the WSUS Signing Certificate is Deployed to the Client Device

-The most common reason error 0x800b0109 occurs is that the specific WSUS signing certificate isn’t properly deployed to the client device.
+The most common reason error 0x800b0109 or 0x8024b303 occurs is that the specific WSUS signing certificate isn’t properly deployed to the client device.
 The signing certificate needs to be in the Trusted Root and Trusted Publishers certificate store.